 Consequently, there are two ways to think of the Ladder algorithm.
 One is prescriptive.
 It’s an alternative holdout method you can actively and explicitly implement to avoid test set overuse in a benchmark or a competition.
 This is the typical way we think about algorithm design.
 In this view, algorithms are interventions that change the way a running system works.

 The other way to think about the Ladder algorithm and its analysis is as a descriptive model of the community.
-We can think of the Ladder algorithm as a kind of natural algorithm that the community implements on its own.
-From this perspective, the algorithm describes some aspect of how the community works.
-The guarantees of the algorithm then help to explain some empirical phenomena we observe.
+We can think of the Ladder algorithm as a kind of social algorithm that the community implements on its own.
+From this perspective, the algorithm describes a psychological and sociological aspect of how the community works.
+The apparent flaw that critics of machine learning point to—SOTA chasing—is actually a mechanism (the Ladder algorithm) that prevents the holdout method from collapsing.

 The Ladder algorithm is a heuristic resulting from an excessive focus on top results.
-It might seem narrow-minded as a scientific credo to only care about the best, but it has the benefit of protecting the test set from overuse.
+It might seem narrow-minded as a scientific credo to only care about identifying the best, but it has the benefit of protecting the test set from overuse.
 Ignorance is bliss, even if counterintuitive in the context of scientific work.
+There’s more to learn by looking at how humans make decisions.

 Humans almost never meet the economic ideal of rationality.
-You may be shocked to find out they are not all alike.
+You may not be shocked to find out that humans aren’t all alike.
 They don’t optimize perfectly.
 And they don’t exhaustively use all available information when choosing what to have for dinner.
 This clash of common sense with economic theory is what motivated economist and AI pioneer Herb Simon to develop the theory of bounded rationality.
-Simon’s work in turn influenced the biases and heuristics research program of Kahneman and Tversky.
+Simon’s work in turn influenced the heuristics and biases research program of Kahneman and Tversky.
 Core to this line of research is the idea of cognitive biases.
 Cognitive biases are systematic deviations from rationality commonly found in human decision making.

 The last chapter touched on how cognitive biases can fuel the scientific crisis.
 Researchers, for example, are vulnerable to confirmation bias.
 Scientists tend to confirm what they think is true in the first place.
 They select evidence that supports their beliefs, while discarding information that is in conflict with their prior assumptions.
 Fischhoff’s hindsight bias is another such culprit.1 Once an uncertain event is resolved one way or the other, we mistakenly believe—with hindsight—that we predicted this outcome all along.
+“I’ve always been saying” is a phrase you’ll hear a lot among scientists.
 This cognitive pattern makes us dismiss valuable experimental data as obvious or unsurprising.

 But cognitive shortcuts of the analyst can also mitigate test set overuse.
 A researcher is unlikely to behave like the worst-case analyst that gave us the pessimistic bounds in Chapter 5.
 In this worst case example, the analyst had to act on minor differences, such as distinguishing between a model achieving error 0.501 and one achieving error 0.499.
 This defies common sense.
 Moreover, the analyst had to look back at all the things ever tried and precisely put them together in some specific way.
 This again seems to run counter to intuitive human reasoning.